adampmoss/adampmoss.github.io/_posts/2016-03-15-solid-design-principle.markdown

 author: Adam Moss
 ---

-**S.O.L.I.D** is a coding standard that all PHP developers should be familiar with when undertaking Magento development.
+**S.O.L.I.D** is a coding standard that all PHP developers should be familiar with when undertaking Magento module development.
 It was introduced over a decade ago by Robert C Martin (Uncle Bob) and is used across the object-oriented design spectrum.
 Why use these principles I hear you ask?
 When applied properly it makes your code more extendable, logical and easier to read.

 I'm going to try and keep this as jargon-free as possible so it's easy for beginners to understand.
 Let's go through each principle one by one:

 ### S: Single Responsibility Principle

 Each class should have *one* responsibility and *one* responsibility only.
 This means that all the methods and properties should all work towards the same goal.
-This is done very well in Magento 2 with the introduction of interfaces.

-Lets take the following simple class as an example:
+Lets take the following simple class as an example of how this principle may be violated:

 {% highlight php %}
 <?php